usfcs-scholars/usfcs-scholars.github.io/_scholarships/apply.md

 ---

-There is a two-phase application process.
+There is a multi phase application process.
 Eligible applicants are first invited to submit an application.
 The selection committee selects finalists based on this application to video interview.
 The committee will then identify the top 6 candidates and invite them to the scholarship program.
 If any candidate declines, the committee will invite individuals from the waitlist until 6 scholars are identified.

 {% include anchor.html h="h2" text="Eligibility" %}